plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 SMS - is direct payment, where money is charged in 1 event.
 DMS - is delayed.
 Requires two events: first event blocks money on the card, second event takes money (second event can be carried out when product is shipped to the customer for example).

-Every 24 hours, the merchant must send the close the business day request to bank server.
+Every 24 hours, the merchant must send the close the business day request to TBC.

 ### Install